flynnspy/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [x] The slide show ends and you return to your previous view.
 - [ ] The next slide appears.
 - [ ] Nothing happens.

+#### Q72.
+In a presentation about voter turnout, you are illustrating various data with charts.
+Which type of information would you present in a pie chart?

+- [ ] how many people voted in various geographic regions
+- [x] what percentage of the whole population voted
+- [ ] trends in voter turnout over the past 10 years
+- [ ] the decline of voter turnout by country

+#### Q73.
+You are presenting with two monitors.
+Which view displays a preview of the next slide and speaker notes on the second monitor

+- [ ] Master View
+- [x] Presenter View
+- [ ] Normal View
+- [ ] Reading View

+#### Q74.
+Many PowerPoint slide backgrouns use a color effect that is gradually shaded from top to bottom.
+What is this effect called?

+- [ ] pattern fill
+- [x] gradient fill
+- [ ] texture fill
+- [ ] solid fill